Edit: Unfortunately, as mentioned in the README of the Github repository, this Chrome extension is not working anymore.

 — Adrien Rahier (@AdrienRahier) March 26, 2019

-While inspecting the content of the request, I learnt a bit more about how the app is working.
+While inspecting the content of the request, I learnt a bit more about how the app works.

 In short, when you take a picture it’s making a request to a remote server with the following parameters: